 Organizations can consider meaningful non-monetary awards such as e-certificates, time-offs, paid leaves, training programs, top-management interaction, special assignments, etc.

-These can be combined with inexpensive monetary rewards such as gift vouchers, experiences, etc. tailored to the budgets.
+These can work in tandem with inexpensive monetary rewards, such as gift vouchers or experiences, tailored to the budget.

-Organizations should invest in employee rewards and recognition platforms that can be configured as per their specific needs.
+Organizations should invest in configurable employee rewards and recognition platforms that meet their specific needs.

 The recognition software platform should make it easy and simple for employees to receive rewards promptly.